-ESPN is all set to bring the magic of the 2019 NBA season alive for millions of fans in Australia and New Zealand.
-This season, ESPN in partnership with Foxtel will once again offer the best NBA television coverage with more than 200 regular season and Playoff games, every event of the All-Star Weekend and every game of the NBA Finals LIVE.
+ESPN is all set to bring the magic of the 2020/21 NBA season alive for millions of fans in Australia and New Zealand.
+This season, ESPN in partnership with Foxtel will once again offer the best NBA television coverage with 190 regular season games plus comprehensive playoff action, every event of the All-Star Weekend and every game of the NBA Finals LIVE.

-NBA’s popularity has been steadily growing in Australia and New Zealand with fans asking for more games.
-ESPN of Australia and New Zealand have conveyed their commitment toward building and growing a strong NBA audience.
-The current programming deal extends over the 2019 season and is planned to lead on to a nine year multi-platform agreement at a time when there is no NBA Free to air channel in Australia.
+NBA’s popularity has been steadily growing in Australia and New Zealand with fans asking for more games, and ESPN of Australia and New Zealand have conveyed their commitment toward building and growing a strong NBA audience.
+The current programming deal extends through the 2021 season and is planned to lead on to a nine year multi-platform agreement at a time when SBS has just signed a deal to make them the only NBA Free to air channel in Australia.

-So whether you’re a fan of Stephen Curry and Kevin Durant’s Golden State Warriors, James Harden’s Houston Rockets, Nikola Jokic and the Denver Nuggets, Aussie sensation Ben Simmons and the Philadelphia 76ers, Giannis Antetokounmpo and the Milwaukee Bucks or Kawhi Leonard on the Toronto Raptors, you may wish to check out Foxtel Sports package, which also includes live streaming options to variety of Mobile devices with Foxtel Go.
+So whether you’re a fan of LeBron James’ Los Angeles Lakers, James Harden’s Houston Rockets, Nikola Jokic and the Denver Nuggets, Aussie sensation Ben Simmons and the Philadelphia 76ers, Giannis Antetokounmpo and the Milwaukee Bucks or Kawhi Leonard on the Los Angeles Clippers, you may wish to check out Foxtel Sports package, which also includes live streaming options to variety of Mobile devices with Foxtel Go.

 Watch or Stream the NBA Live